Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Define the concept and purpose of project management;
+• Define the concept and purpose of project management.

-• Identify the processes and actors in project management;
+• Identify the processes and actors in project management.

-• Demonstrate a working knowledge of key project management methods;
+• Demonstrate a working knowledge of key project management methods.

-• Describe the tools and techniques used in project management;
+• Describe the tools and techniques used in project management.

-• Identify projects bottle neck and possible solutions.
+• Identify project bottlenecks and possible solutions.

 Introductory Mathematics II2